Antiarchitect/spree-facebox/README.markdown

 </pre>

 # Consequences
-New extra large image size of 1200x1200.
-So when new image were uploaded on server it will have a 1200x1200 size, old images will not.
+New extra large image size of 1000x1000.
+So when new image uploaded on server it will have a 1000x1000 size in addition to default sizes, old images will not.
 I think there is the way to generate extra large size of them through rake (unconfirmed).

 # TODO